Recent Grants, Network and Nibbles Night

-Searching for grant opportunities can seem like a daunting task but is well worth the investment of time and effort to succeed in obtaining funding to help get a community project off the ground.
+Searching for grant opportunities can seem like a daunting task but it is well worth the investment of time and effort.

 Noosa Council not only provides a range of grants to meet identified community needs but also can provide advice to non-profit organisations on a wide range of funding and grant opportunities.